PriscillaOng12/Order-Book-Simulator/docs/market_microstructure.md

 ---

-*Understanding market microstructure is essential for building realistic trading systems.
-These concepts explain why certain technical decisions matter and how they connect to real-world trading practices.*
+*These concepts explain why certain technical decisions matter and how they connect to real-world trading practices.*